 - What do I want my life to look like once you have achieved this goal?

-For example, when I first qualified as a life coach, my motivation was to help people achieve their goals, but today my whyis to facilitate conversations that help people, including myself, live their best lives.
-I mean, how can I not be inspired after spending a day talking abouthow great their lives can be?
+For example, when I first qualified as a life coach, my motivation was to help people achieve their goals, but today my why is to facilitate conversations that help people, including myself, live their best lives.
+I mean, how can I not be inspired after spending a day helping with my clients to be the best versions of themselves?

 With this in mind, this is how I motivate myself to stay focused on my goals: